tgalopin-archive/LegGoogleCharts/doc/04 - The CacheEngine.md

 - The cache engine is created with `web/bundles/gcharts` as public directory
 - `CacheEngine::build(ChartInterface $chart, $keepTime = 3600)` is called :
 	- if the chart already exists in the cache (and is fresher than $keepTime), this version is returned ;
-	- if not, the Google servers are requested, and the result is stored in cache ;
+	- if not, the Image-Charts servers are requested, and the result is stored in cache ;
 - We no have a local URL, pointing to your assets directory (for instance, something like `gcharts/55852c88e2.png`)

 ## CacheEngine

 The CacheEngine has five main methods :

-- `put(ChartInterface $chart, $keepTime)` request the chart from Google servers even if it's in cache and store it ;
+- `put(ChartInterface $chart, $keepTime)` request the chart from Image-Charts servers even if it's in cache and store it ;
 - `build(ChartInterface $chart, $keepTime)` call `put` if the chart is not in the cache and return a local URL for the chart
 - `has(ChartInterface $chart)` check if the cache contains the chart
 - `clear(ChartInterface $chart)` clear the cache for a given chart